mohsenkarkheiran/Finance/README.md

 The project will be structured as follows:

 1. Data Collection & Preprocessing: Acquire historical options data and preprocess for both training and evaluation.
-Use open datasets (such as Yahoo Finance or Quandl).
+Use open datasets (such as Yahoo Finance).
 2. Model Development:
-AI Models (PINNs, Supervised Neural Networks, LSTMs) Traditional Models (Monte Carlo, Finite Difference, Time Series)
+AI Models (PINNs, RNNs, Q-learning)
-3. Model Comparison: Analyze and compare the performance of AI-based and traditional models in terms of accuracy, computational cost, and reliability.
+Traditional Models (Monte Carlo, Finite Difference, Time Series)

 4. Results Visualization: Create visualizations for price predictions, sensitivity metrics (Greeks), and performance comparison.
 5. Documentation and GitHub Portfolio: Ensure all code is modular, well-documented, and complemented with a project overview, model explanations, and instructions for reproducibility.